 Observed and predicted changes in the climate can be considered a hazard contributing to fire risk.
 Characterizing all the influences and dynamics of climate change on fire risk is complex.
-However, it has been reported for the last twenty years or more that climate change is expected to result in fires that are more intense, that occur more frequently, with an extended fire season all contribute to more rapid fire spread due to extreme weather (Wang et al 2015).
+However, it has been reported for the last 20 years or more that climate change is expected to result in fires that are more intense and frequent, with an extended fire season.
+All of this will contribute to more rapid fire spread due to extreme weather (Wang et al 2015).
 Forests are anticipated to be more subject to pest and disease outbreaks, further contributing to fuel availability and ignitability for fires.
 For wildland fires to occur, there are three key elements that coincide: fuels, weather and ignitions (Parisien et al 2020).
-The trend towards more frequent and intense fires in Canada is partly attributed to increases in weather conditions that support extreme fire behaviour and a number of studies and reports indicate this trend will continue under the projected scenarios for climate change (IPCC 2022).
+The trend towards more frequent and intense fires in Canada is partly attributed to increases in weather conditions that support extreme fire behaviour.
+A number of studies and reports indicate this trend will continue under the projected scenarios for climate change (IPCC 2022).
 The duration of the fire season is also starting earlier and finishing later than it did historically.
-Weather patterns in future are indicated to be increasingly unpredictable, which may result in changes to the fire regime in the Shakwak Trench and Haines Junction (Ref).

-The changing climate in the arctic and sub-arctic (southwest Yukon is classified as sub-arctic) regions is anticipated to take place twice as fast as other latitudes and environments.
-Between 1951 and 1980, the annual average arctic temperature rose 1.2°C and may rise as much as 2.3°C from 2070-2100 modelled under a high emissions scenario3.
-In KNPR, even more significant temperature increases have been recorded: an annual temperature of ~4.2°C from 1945-2016.
-This general trend of warming temperatures is a driving factor for the 1994-2008 spruce bark beetle outbreak and for other health impacts in the area.
-Due to warmer winter temperatures, beetle larvae survive more than they did historically.
+The changing climate in the Arctic and sub-Arctic (southwest Yukon is classified as sub-Arctic) regions is anticipated to take place twice as fast as other latitudes and environments.
+Between 1951 and 1980, the annual average Arctic temperature rose 1.2°C and may rise as much as 2.3°C from 2070 to 2100, modelled under a high emissions scenario.
+In KNPR, even more significant temperature increases have been recorded, with an annual temperature of ~4.2°C from 1945 to 2016.
+This general trend of warming temperatures is a driving factor for the 1994 to 2008 spruce bark beetle outbreak and for other health impacts in the area.
+Due to warmer winter temperatures, beetle larvae survive more than they used to.
 Cold winter temperatures would help keep the beetle populations in check.
 It is also reported that the dieback serpentine leafminer observed in trembling aspen can be attributed to warmer conditions (FMB 2019).